Vision-by-Language for Training-Free Compositional Image Retrieval: Experiments

 For our experiments we use PyTorch~\citep{pytorch}, extending the public codebase of \cite{searle}, and using clusters of NVIDIA V100 and A100s.
 We experiment with different ViT-variants~\citep{vit} of CLIP, with weights taken from the official implementation in \citep{clip}.
 We use the OpenCLIP~\citep{openclip} models for the analysis on scaling laws.
 As captioner, we leverage the open-source BLIP-2~\citep{blip2} with a Flan-T5XXL language model~\citep{flant5}.
 Ablations consider also BLIP~\citep{blip} and CoCa~\citep{coca}.
 As LLM we use gpt-3.5-turbo \cite{gpt-3}, but we experiment also with Vicuna13B~\citep{vicuna2023}, Llama2-70B~\citep{llama2}, and GPT-4~\citep{gpt4}.

-\paragraph{Datasets and Baselines.} We use the CIRR~\citep{cirr}, CIRCO~\citep{searle} and GeneCIS~\citep{vaze2023genecis} datasets which have all been used for CIR.
+\paragraph{Datasets and Baselines.} We use the CIRR~\citep{cirr}, CIRCO~\citep{searle}, FashionIQ-\citep{guo2019fashion} and GeneCIS~\citep{vaze2023genecis} datasets which have all been used for CIR.
 CIRR, the first natural image dataset for CIR, suffers from false negatives~\citep{searle}, since it has only a single target image annotated.
-The recently introduced CIRCO dataset largely ameliorates this by having multiple positive images for each query.
-The GeneCIS dataset (sourced from MS-COCO~\citep{coco} and Visual Attributes in the Wild \citep{vaw,visualgenome}) introduces four task variations, retrieving or changing a specific attribute or object.
+The recently introduced CIRCO dataset ameliorates this by having multiple positive images for each query.
+The GeneCIS dataset (sourced from MS-COCO~\citep{coco} and Visual Attributes in the Wild \citep{vaw}) introduces four task variations, retrieving or changing a specific attribute or object.
 Due to space constraints, we report results on the ImageNet Domain benchmark~\citep{pic2word} in the appendix.

-Following the original benchmarks, we use Recall@k as the main metric on the CIRR, GeneCIS, and ImageNet Domain.
-On CIRR, we also evaluate with the subset setting where there are only a few selected images in the gallery.
-On the CIRCO dataset, since there are multiple positives, we use the mean average precision@k (mAP@k).
+Fashion-IQ is a benchmark that is focused around retrieval in fashion settings.
+Following the original benchmarks, we use Recall@k as the metric on the CIRR, GeneCIS, and Fashion-IQ.
+On the CIRCO dataset, since there are multiple positives, we use the mean average precision (mAP@k).
 We use the `image-only', `text-only' and `image+text' to denote directly performing retrieval with CLIP using only the reference image, modifying instruction, as well as averaging the embeddings for the reference image and modifying text.
-PALAVRA~\citep{palavra}, Pic2Word~\citep{pic2word}, SEARLE~\citep{searle} are the textual inversion methods either designed or adapted for ZS-CIR.
-Finally, we also have results with a Combiner~\citep{combiner} architecture being trained on a CIR dataset.
+PALAVRA~\citep{palavra}, Pic2Word~\citep{pic2word}, SEARLE~\citep{searle} are textual inversion methods either designed or adapted for ZS-CIR.